Fort Reno Park: Music venue

 Fort Reno's annual free summer concert series started in the Summer of 1968, amid social unrest following the assassination of Martin Luther King Jr.

 The 2014 series was the subject of drama, as the National Park Service suddenly demanded that organizers pay for US Park Police to be present at each concert.
 Unable to fund this position which was more than the entire budget for the concerts, organizers cancelled the concert series for the 2014 season.
 The cancellation generated several news articles, Twitter outrage, a petition with 1,600 signers, and the ire of public officials who stepped in to pressure the agencies to swiftly issue the permit and meet with the concert organizer to resolve issues.
 After this meeting, the 2014 line-up was announced.

 High point

 The highest natural elevation at Fort Reno, 409 ft, is lower than the top of the Washington Monument, which rises 555 ft from nearly sea level.

 The high point in Fort Reno is marked by a small metal disk set into the ground.
-The Highpointers Foundation is working with the National Park Service to place a sign near the USGS marker so that the spot is easier to locate.
+The Highpointers Foundation worked with the National Park Service to place signs near the USGS marker so that the spot is easier to locate.